jonnonz1/nz-statute-book/acts/public/1950/crown-proceedings-act-1950.md

   (a) any government department against which, or officer of the Crown against whom, the proceedings could be instituted under subsection (2); or
   (b) the Attorney-General if there is no such department or officer or if the person seeking to join the Crown as a defendant or third party has any reasonable doubt whether any and, if so, which department or officer should be so joined; or
   (c) any 2 or more of them jointly.
-(5) Where any civil proceedings against the Crown under this Act are instituted against the Attorney-General or the Attorney-General is joined as a party or third party to any such proceedings, an application may at any stage of the proceedings be made to the court by or on behalf of the Attorney-General to have 1 or more of the government departments or officers of the Crown against which or against whom the proceedings could have been instituted under subsection (2) substituted for him as a party or third party to the proceedings; and where any such proceedings are brought against any such government department or officer, or where any such department or officer is joined as a party or third party to any such proceedings, an application may at any stage of the proceedings be made to the court on behalf of the department or officer to have the Attorney-General or any such department or officer substituted for the applicant as a party or third party to the proceedings.
+(5) Where any civil proceedings against the Crown under this Act are instituted against the Attorney-General or the Attorney-General is joined as a party or third party to any such proceedings, an application may at any stage of the proceedings be made to the court by or on behalf of the Attorney-General to have 1 or more of the government departments or officers of the Crown against which or against whom the proceedings could have been instituted under subsection (2) substituted for him or her as a party or third party to the proceedings; and where any such proceedings are brought against any such government department or officer, or where any such department or officer is joined as a party or third party to any such proceedings, an application may at any stage of the proceedings be made to the court on behalf of the department or officer to have the Attorney-General or any such department or officer substituted for the applicant as a party or third party to the proceedings.
 Upon any such application the court may if it thinks fit make an order granting the application on such terms as the court thinks just, and the proceedings shall continue accordingly.
 (6) No proceedings instituted in accordance with this Act to which the Attorney-General or any government department or officer of the Crown is a party or third party shall abate or be affected by any change in the person holding the office of Attorney-General or any other office in the government service or in the person or body of persons constituting the department.
 (7) Where the Attorney-General or any government department or officer of the Crown is a party or third party to any proceedings in accordance with this section, any order of the court against or in favour of the Crown in those proceedings shall be made against or in favour of the Attorney-General or the department or officer as the case may be.

 ### 15 Recovery in District Court on behalf of Crown of amounts not exceeding $500
 (1) Any debt or damages payable to the Crown and not exceeding $500 may be sued for and recovered in a District Court on behalf of the Crown by and at the suit of any person appointed in that behalf by a warrant under the hand of the Attorney-General or the Solicitor-General, and judicial notice shall be taken of the signature of any such warrant.
 (1A) The Attorney-General or the Solicitor-General may from time to time delegate the power of appointment conferred by subsection (1) to a barrister or solicitor of the High Court holding an appointment as Crown Counsel in the office of the Solicitor-General, and judicial notice shall be taken of the signature of any such barrister or solicitor.
-(1B) Where any Crown Counsel purports to act pursuant to any delegation under this section he shall be presumed to be acting in accordance with the delegation in the absence of proof to the contrary.
+(1B) Where any Crown Counsel purports to act pursuant to any delegation under this section he or she shall be presumed to be acting in accordance with the delegation in the absence of proof to the contrary.
 (1C) Every such delegation shall be revocable at will, and no such delegation shall prevent the exercise of the power of appointment by the Attorney-General or the Solicitor-General.
 (1D) Until any such delegation is revoked it shall continue in force according to its tenor.
 In the event of the Attorney-General or Solicitor-General by whom any such delegation has been made ceasing to hold office, it shall continue to have effect as if made by the person for the time being holding office as Attorney-General or Solicitor-General, as the case may be.
 (1E) Any warrant of appointment under the foregoing provisions of this section may relate to 1 or more debts or claims for damages, or to all debts and claims for damages, or to any class or classes of debts or claims for damages or both.
-(1F) Where, pursuant to any warrant of appointment under the foregoing provisions of this section, any person sues on behalf of the Crown for any debt or damages, he shall evidence his authority in that behalf by filing in the proceedings either—
+(1F) Where, pursuant to any warrant of appointment under the foregoing provisions of this section, any person sues on behalf of the Crown for any debt or damages, he or she shall evidence his or her authority in that behalf by filing in the proceedings either—
-  (a) the warrant relating to his appointment; or
-  (b) a certificate by him as to his appointment and as to the non-revocation of his warrant of appointment.
+  (a) the warrant relating to his or her appointment; or (b) a certificate by him or her as to his or her appointment and as to the non-revocation of his or her warrant of appointment.
 (1G) In any proceedings for the recovery of a debt or damages, being proceedings in which a warrant of appointment is so filed, if the warrant purports to have been given within 1 year of the date on which it is filed and relates only to the debt or damages sought to be recovered, it shall be presumed, in the absence of proof to the contrary, that the warrant has not been revoked.
 (1H) In any proceedings for the recovery of a debt or damages, being proceedings in which a certificate is so filed, the certificate shall, in the absence of proof to the contrary, be sufficient evidence of the matters therein stated regarding the appointment and the non-revocation of the warrant.
 (1I) Every person commits an offence and is liable on conviction to a fine not exceeding $100 who wilfully or negligently signs any such certificate if the certificate is false in a material respect.
-(2) Every person so appointed to sue on behalf of the Crown shall sue in his own name with the addition of the words suing on behalf of the Crown, or words to the like effect.
+(2) Every person so appointed to sue on behalf of the Crown shall sue in his or her own name with the addition of the words suing on behalf of the Crown, or words to the like effect.
 (3) Nothing in this section shall be so construed as to prevent the recovery of moneys payable to the Crown in any manner in which those moneys are recoverable independently of this section.

 ### 16 Service of documents and time for filing defence by Crown
-(1) In any civil proceedings instituted against the Attorney-General, or to which the Attorney-General is joined as a party or third party, as aforesaid, the first document required to be served on him, and any other document required to be served before an address for service has been given by him, shall be served on the Attorney-General by delivering it to the Solicitor-General or by leaving it at the office of the Solicitor-General in Wellington.
+(1) In any civil proceedings instituted against the Attorney-General, or to which the Attorney-General is joined as a party or third party, as aforesaid, the first document required to be served on him or her , and any other document required to be served before an address for service has been given by him or her, shall be served on the Attorney-General by delivering it to the Solicitor-General or by leaving it at the office of the Solicitor-General in Wellington.
 (2) In any civil proceedings against the Crown under this Act the time to be allowed in any writ or summons for the filing of a statement of defence or notice of intention to defend shall be not less than 28 days, or such further time as the court may allow.
 (3)